Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Experimental details for modular road network

 In mixed autonomy roadway settings, we investigate the traffic scenarios covered in the previous works \cite{yan_reinforcement_2021, wu_flow_2022, yan_unified_2022}, including the following road networks: single-lane ring, highway ramp, and signalized intersection.

-\paragraph{Single-lane Ring} The single-lane circular ring road network was inspired by Sugiyama's work \cite{sugiyama_traffic_2008}.
+\paragraph{Single-lane Ring} Inspired by Sugiyama \cite{sugiyama_traffic_2008}, the circular ring has a circumference of \(250\)\,m.
 The single-lane ring environment aims to increase the average velocity of all vehicles in the road network.
-The ring circumference is 250 meters long.

 The reward function is the average speed of all vehicles.

 \paragraph{Highway Ramp} The objective in the highway ramp environment was to increase the outflow given the same inflow. \jhedit{The reward function in the highway ramp scenario focuses on traffic flow efficiency.
 It is defined as the number of vehicles exiting the system.} \jhedit{Specifically, we compare the average speed of all vehicles in the system as a performance measure.}